swift-server/swift-aws-lambda-runtime/Plugins/Documentation.docc/Proposals/0001-v2-plugins.md

 ### Implementation

-SwiftPM plugin can not share code within sources files or using a shared Library target.
+SwiftPM plugins from a same project can not share code in between sources files or using a shared Library target.
 The recommended way to share code between plugins is to create an executable target to implement the plugin functionalities and to implement the plugin as a thin wrapper that invokes the executable target.

 We propose to add an executable target and three plugins to the `Package.swift` file of the `swift-aws-lambda-runtime` package.